BanterBoy/BanterBoy.github.io/_drafts/Building-a-jekyll-blog-dev-server.md

 # <i class="fas fa-book" aria-hidden="true" style="color: white; margin-right:5px;"></i> Overview

 In this article I explain the technology used to create my blog and the steps involved in the setup.
-It is a little convoluted but I believe this is due to the choice of technology used for the hosting, which I selected in a bid to ensure it was possible to replicate this setup for a very small price or indeed completely free.
+The rather large list of technology used makes this a seemingly complex
+.
+Much of the decision was to create a customised setup which was easy to maintain for a very small price.
+In order to do so, I have ended up with

 ## <i class="fas fa-microchip" aria-hidden="true" style="color: white; margin-right:5px;"></i> Technology List for Blog